Here's what its like to live in Jacksonville, FL

 Southside is another booming suburb popular with families.
 They love its low crime rate, abundant parks, and reputable schools, along with its easy access to Interstate 95.
 Its diverse property options appeal to a range of budgets.
 Enjoy the affordability of a modest bungalow or treat yourself to a more lavish property in one of Southside's gated golf communities.
 However, Southside's growing population has brought traffic.
 Allow plenty of time when commuting since rush hour can get hectic.

-For many newcomers, moving to Florida means moving to the beach.
+For many newcomers, a long-distance move to Florida means moving to the beach.
 Jacksonville has several beachside neighborhoods, but they command the local area's highest prices.
 Atlantic Beach, Neptune Beach, and Jacksonville Beach attract active residents who love spending their weekends riding the waves or rollerblading or running along the water's edge.
 Young professionals typically gravitate to the condos and apartments, while families and retirees with more disposable income love the larger single-family homes.

 Riverside is one of Jacksonville's most picturesque communities.
 The oak tree-lined streets are charming, with historic brownstones, bungalows, and Mediterranean-style dwellings.
 Despite its historic roots, Riverside has become a popular, vibrant destination for young urbanites working downtown and the doctors and nurses of St. Vincent's Medical Center, located within the community.
 They love how close Riverside is to work and the cool restaurants and trendy boutique stores that call this area home.